Reviewed by Dr Abbie Lam DVM

 You may not be able to base your decision on appearance alone, because at a glance Labs and Golden Retrievers have a lot in common.
 They’re both retriever breeds with folded ears, webbed feet, long tails and an affinity for water.

 Both breeds also have water-resistant coats.
-A Golden Retriever’s coat is wavy and longer than the shorter-haired Labrador’s, meaning that it benefits from slightly more grooming (every 2-3 days).
+A Golden Retriever’s coat is wavy and much longer than the shorter-haired Labrador’s, meaning that it benefits from slightly more grooming (every 2-3 days).
 Normal weekly brushing is a must for both breeds.
 In times of peak shedding, such as during seasonal changes, that frequency may increase.

 Both breeds also have notably soft mouths.
 This trait allows them to carry things undamaged, which makes them ideal for hunting and retrieving.